There's a 3-minute video walkthrough of the same incident at the top of the article if you'd rather watch than read.

 Recommended fix: check the environment variables on the greeting-worker Deployment.
 The latest rollout introduced a configuration change that is causing the container to exit before connecting to Temporal.

 One question, one answer.
-No tab-switching.
-No guessing which namespace to check.
-No scrolling through kubectl describe output looking for the relevant line.
-Annie traced the symptom (stale data) back through the timed-out workflows, through the empty task queue, all the way to the crashing pods.
+No tab-switching, no guessing which namespace to check, no scrolling through kubectl describe output for the relevant line.
+Annie had traced the symptom back from the stale dashboard through the timed-out workflows, through the empty task queue, all the way to the crashing pods.